bigb0sss/gogophish/README.md

 ## Work In-Progress
 * SMS Phishing Server Config is not 100% integrated to gogophish.
 And disclaimer to using fals3s3t python script.
+* Adding another function to install Evilginx with GoPhish

 ## Change Log
 * 09/26/20 - gogophish BETA is decommissioned